JomanaAhmed01/JomanaAhmed01/README.md

 <img width="50%" align="right" alt="developer" src="./Images/female-dev.jpg" />

 ***About Me:***<br>
-I'm a skilled ***Frontend Web Developer*** with strong Backend knowledge and experience, I also have strong business management background.
+I'm a skilled ***Frontend Web Developer*** and I'm always eager to learn , open to change my way in thinking and implementing things, open to learn new technologies, frameworks and development techniques everyday!
 <br>

 ***My Coding Skills:***<br>